 - Validated Analysis Method.
 There are multiple solutions to develop a validated analysis method.
 This is because the method is a function of: analysis, test data, and design practice.
 See Section 2.4 of the book (also in the book sample).
 For metals, the analysis may often accurately capture the physical behavior.
 Solutions for metals are associated with more consistent analytical approaches and require less testing.
 However, “pure” analytical solutions for composites do not exist for strength prediction.
 Therefore, approaches tend to vary depending on the blend of analysis and testing that is used to develop the method.

 - Semi-empirical Correction Factors.
 For higher level structures, there are usually associated correction factors.
 These must be determined from high level testing and fed back into the validated analysis method.
 This is especially true for the static analysis of composites because of the variety of failure modes/mechanisms that are not always predicted in a straightforward manner.
+Without knowing the values for the correction factors, presenting a “cook book” solution may be of limited value.

 - Configuration.
 Composites have many different manufacturing methods.
 Therefore, there are an increased number of possible configurations.
 For example, structures can be mechanically fastened together or cocured.
 The analysis approach is different between the two configurations.